 Returning to Australia in late 1979, Pascoe was hired by the Australian Financial Review in Sydney and subsequently pioneered specialist finance journalism in commercial broadcasting – first with the then Fairfax-owned Macquarie Radio network in 1982, then with Channel 9, Sky News and Channel 7.

-Before being controversially “boned” in 2003, Pascoe was Channel 9’s finance editor for nearly 18 years, the face of business news on the Today Show and playing a leading role in revolutionising finance reporting.
+Before being controversially “boned” in 2003 by John Alexander, Pascoe was Channel 9’s finance editor for nearly 18 years, the face of business news on the Today Show and playing a leading role in revolutionising finance reporting.
 With the direct backing of Kerry Packer – and a half-a-shoe-string budget – he conceived, produced and presented Business Today, the first daily finance program on Australian television and possibly on mainstream free-to-air commercial television anywhere.
 In 1986 he became the founding finance editor for the respected Business Sunday program and its lead interviewer.
 Between the two programs, Pascoe conducted thousands of interviews ranging from entrepreneurial start-ups to the Australian and international heavy weights – Jack Welsh, Bill Gates and Rupert Murdoch, Kerry Packer, Robert Holmes a’ Court, the CEOs of just about every major Australian company and the key politicians in economic portfolios and shadow ministries.
 His in-depth reports for Business Sunday displayed his versatility – from the rationalisation of Australian agriculture and the financial aftermath of September 11 in New York to the Irish pub phenomenon and organic beef marketing.

 Pascoe became one of the Channel 9 alumni at Channel 7, co-host with David Koch of the Sky Business Report for a time, finance columnist for Yahoo7, a regular writer for Crikey.com.au and the founding Sydney interviewer for Alan Kohler’s Eureka Report.